jrihon/Ducque/README.md

         --atomID ATOMID
             The identifier for the molecule, typically named the 'Residue name' column.
 Right before the 'Chain' column.
 Typically a three-letter code, but can also be two or one.
-            NB : Daedalus does not allow custom nucleic acid chemistries with an atomID unequal to three!
+            NB : Ducque does not allow custom nucleic acid chemistries with an atomID unequal to three!
                 (in this example, dXA is equal to deoxy Xylose nucleic acid with an adenine base)
                 Example: --atomID dXY

         --atomname_list ATOMNAME_LIST
             The ordered list of atoms that belong in the 'Atom name' column in a pdb file.
 Typically the third column, after the atom numbers.
             The order needs to so that it follows the order of the atoms from the xyz file.
-            Daedalus has a built-in method to check whether the order is correct by element, but the responsability is with the end-user to see everything is correct.
+            Ducque has a built-in method to check whether the order is correct by element, but the responsability is with the end-user to see everything is correct.
                 Example: --atomname_list O5', C5', H5'1, H5'2, C4' ··· , O3'

 - #### Randomise:

-        $ python Daedalus --randomise INPUTFILE
+        $ Ducque --randomise INPUTFILE

-        The inputfile is read in and --Daedalus inputfile is generated.
+        The inputfile is read in and --Ducque inputfile is generated.
         At any given time, there are two (2) flags in total that should be involved in the randomisation at all time.
             Using --length and --sequence at the same time is not possible, as this would not make sense; MUTUALLY EXCLUSIVE